zilf-heritage/amfv-r77/README.md

 ## Where did it come from?

+The contents of this repository were imported from [a zip file](https://eblong.com/infocom/sources/amfv-r77.zip) hosted on [The Obsessively Complete Infocom Catalog](https://eblong.com/infocom/).

 There are other public sources of this material available on the internet.

 | Primary Source    | Secondary Source           | Ultimate Source *        |